Tetramethylsilane

 Tetramethylsilane (abbreviated as TMS) is the organosilicon compound with the formula Si(CH_{3})_{4}.
+It is a colorless liquid.
 It is the simplest tetraorganosilane.
 Like all silanes, the TMS framework is tetrahedral.
 TMS is a building block in organometallic chemistry but also finds use in diverse niche applications.

 Synthesis and reactions

 TMS is a by-product of the production of methyl chlorosilanes, SiCl_{x}(CH_{3})_{4−x}, via the direct process of reacting methyl chloride with silicon.
 The more useful products of this reaction are those for x = 1 (trimethylsilyl chloride), 2 (dimethyldichlorosilane), and 3 (methyltrichlorosilane).

 TMS undergoes deprotonation upon treatment with butyllithium to give (H_{3}C)_{3}SiCH_{2}Li.
 The latter, trimethylsilylmethyl lithium, is a relatively common alkylating agent.

+Contrariwise, shaking with sulfuric acid gives methane and trimethylsilyl bisulfate.

 In chemical vapor deposition, TMS is the precursor to silicon dioxide or silicon carbide, depending on the deposition conditions.
 In the formation of silicon carbide, carbosilanes, such as 1,3,5,7-tetramethyl-1,3,5,7-tetrasilaadamantane, are observed as intermediates.